Deposit vs Down Payment:

 AMOUNT – Deposit vs Down Payment

-The amount of the deposit is not fixed, and can be higher or lower depending on the location market conditions.
-It is typically a percentage basis, so the amount depends on the value of the property.
+The deposit in real estate is typically a percentage basis, so the amount depends on the value of the property.

 DUE DATE – Deposit vs Down Payment